quickemu-project/quickemu/README.md

 [Philipp Kiemle](https://github.com/daPhipz) for creating the **[Quickemu icons](https://github.com/Lukewh/quickemu-icons)** 🎨

-## TUI (qqx)
+### qqX

-From Nov 2023, there is also a multi option desktop integrated text interface, the **quickemu quickget X terminal project**, a.k.a. **qqX**, with lots of unique tools and utilities to help you make light work of installations, snapshots and disk management
+There is also a multi option desktop integrated text interface, the **quickemu quickget X terminal project**, or **qqX**, with lots of unique tools and utilities to help you make light work of installations, snapshots and disk management

 -   **[qqX](https://github.com/TuxVinyards/qqX)** is independently
     curated by [Alex Genovese](https://github.com/TuxVinyards) (see the